Magisk-Modules-Repo/noneDisplayCutout/README.md

 This module provide you a option for hide your devices display cutout(notch).

+Support Android P(ie), Q(uince Tart) and R(ed Velvet Cake).

-ONLY Android P & Q can install this module!
-(Q aren't tested, O and below will not work)
+Android O and below will not work

-Tested on OnePlus 6 H2OS Open-Beta 25.
+Tested on OnePlus 8T.

 ### Usage